suprachakra/Ride-Sharing-Ecosystem/README.md

 Align features, data collection, and pilots with incremental delivery and validation.
 Each PI delivers testable increments.
 If pilots fail KPIs, refine and retest next PI rather than prematurely scaling.

 **Example SAFe-Based Roadmap:**
-- **PI-1 (Months 1-2.5):** Deploy V1 in 2 pilot zones, run 2-week test.
+- **PI-1 (Months 1-2.5):** Deploy baseline ride-sharing pilot in 2 zones, run 3-week test.
 If on-time ≥+5%, proceed.
 If not, adjust parameters or revert old logic and retest next PI.
-- **PI-2 (Months 2.5-5):** Introduce V2 if V1 success.
+- **PI-2 (Months 2.5-5):** Expand pilot if metrics improve.
 If wait times drop another 3%, expand to 30% city coverage.
-If partial success, tweak surge_high_tier_rate next PI.
+If partial success, tweak discount or seat limits.
 - **MVP (Month 5):** If stable improvements confirmed, launch city-wide.
 If compliance or brand issues arise at scale, revert logic in impacted zones and fix next increment.
-- **PI-3 (Months 5-7.5):** Prepare ML pipeline for V3 tests in limited zones.
+- **PI-3 (Months 5-7.5):** Prepare optional ML pipeline for matching in limited zones.
 If ML improves metrics by ≥2%, adopt further next PI.
-If not, revert to V2.
+If not, revert.
-- **PI-4 (Months 7.5-10):** Localize for new cities.
+- **PI-4 (Months 7.5-10):** Localize for new zones.
 If city expansions fail KPIs, refine localized parameters next increment.
 If marketing CTR low in new city, test alternate campaigns next PI.

 **Inspect & Adapt & WSJF:**
 After each PI: